When I visited my grandmother in her nursing home, I’d always bring my pup Hachi.

 After catching up with news, I’d take Hachi to the recreation room to visit with the other seniors.
 The whole room would perk up.
 They would pet him from their wheelchairs and share stories about the dogs in their past.
 It was amazing how animated they became!
 I loved seeing their faces so happy, and the visits cheered everyone up — even Hachi.

 Could a puppy prescription be a new treatment for old age?
 The dog-lovers among us have felt this to be true for a long time.
-I have certainly seen the benefits with my own eyes.
-Now, science has confirmed that owning a dog helps you live longer and healthier.
+I’ve certainly seen the benefits with my own eyes.
+Now, science has confirmed that owning a dog helps you live longer… and healthier.

 In Stanley Coren’s Psychology Today column, he describes his recommendation to a reporter that doctors could prescribe dog ownership… and even have it covered by insurance!

 While that sounds great, I wondered — what’re the reasons behind it?

-New evidence from research in Australia gives serious backing to the idea.
-The study covered over 4000 people who suffered from high blood pressure and between the ages of 65 and 84 – an especially high-risk group.
+New research in Australia gives serious backing to the idea.
+The study covered over 4000 people who suffered from high blood pressure between the ages of 65 and 84 — an especially high-risk group.
 They were followed for eleven years.
 Sadly, a quarter of the study participants died during that time.
-And, over half died as a result of cardiovascular issues.
+In addition, over half died as a result of cardiovascular issues.

 When you look at the data on pet ownership, there’s an amazing message.

 In the study of 4000 people, 36% owned a pet and 50% had previously owned a pet.
 45% of those pets were dogs.
-It was interesting to see that the survival rate for those who owned, or had owned a pet.
+It was interesting to see the survival rate for those who owned, or had owned a pet.
 Having a pet increased longevity rates by 26%!
 Even having had a pet in the past increased rates 22% over people who had never had a pet.
+These numbers are clearly significant.